Simón Contreras

-Simón Alberto Contreras Valenzuela (born 29 March 2002), nicknamed Pitu, is a Chilean footballer who plays as a forward for Deportes Magallanes on loan from Universidad de Chile.
+Simón Alberto Contreras Valenzuela (born 29 March 2002) is a Chilean footballer who plays as a winger for Deportes Santa Cruz.

 Club career

-On 2020 season, he made his professional debut playing for Universidad de Chile in a Primera División match against Deportes La Serena.
+In the 2020 season, he made his professional debut playing for Universidad de Chile in a Primera División match against Deportes La Serena.
 Later, he signed his first contract as a professional footballer on January 11, 2021.

-On second half 2022, he was loaned to Universidad de Concepción in the Primera B de Chile.
+In the second half of 2022, Contreras was loaned to Universidad de Concepción in the Primera B de Chile.

+He ended his contract with Universidad de Chile after playing on loan for Magallanes in 2023.

+In 2024, Contreras joined O'Higgins.

+In February 2025, Contreras moved abroad and signed with Brazilian Série C club Brusque on a deal until the end of the season.
+He returned to Chile in June of the same year and signed with Deportes Santa Cruz.

 International career

 He represented Chile U20 in a friendly tournament played in Teresópolis (Brazil) called Granja Comary International Tournament.
 At these tournament, he played in two matches against Peru U20 and Brazil U20.